 PURPOSE OF THIS POLICY

 The federal Office of Management and Budget (OMB) issued a new regulation, UNIFORM ADMINISTRATIVE REQUIREMENTS, COST PRINCIPLES, AND AUDIT REQUIREMENTS FOR FEDERAL AWARDS (Uniform Guidance), effective December 26, 2014, combining elements from eight longstanding OMB circulars including A-21, A-110, and A-133 [2 CFR §200, et. seq.].
-Within these cost principles, cost sharing or matching are terms used to refer to the portion of project costs not paid by Federal funds (unless otherwise authorized by Federal statute).
-[2 CFR §200.1, 200.36].
+Within these cost principles, cost sharing or matching are terms used to refer to the portion of project costs not paid by Federal funds (unless otherwise authorized by Federal statute [2 CFR §200.1, 200.36]).
 In some programs, these requirements are mandated by legislation or regulation.
-Whether mandatory or voluntary, any cost sharing which has been specifically committed to a sponsor must be separately identified in the University's accounting records.
+Whether mandatory or voluntary, any cost sharing that has been specifically committed to a sponsor must be separately identified in the University's accounting records.
 The amount of University cost sharing should be limited to the amount specifically required by the funding agency as a condition of an award.
 This policy is intended to provide rules and guidance for cost sharing arrangements as required under the regulation [2 CFR §215.23(a)(5), 200.29, & 200.306].

 DEFINITIONS USED IN THIS POLICY